perlmaster/perlstuff/README.md

 dir-common.pl - find files common to 2 directories
-zipget.pl - extract specified members from a ZIP file zipfetch.pl - extract all members from a ZIP file
+zipget.pl - extract specified members from a ZIP file zipfetch.pl - extract all members from a ZIP file notfound.pl - find files that do not contain a pattern

 the other files in this repository are files that are "required" by the above named scripts